gitnnelg/draft-deen-ietf-ipmc-update/draft-deen-ietf-ipmc-update.md

 unless such changes are approved by:

-.
-A two‑thirds vote of all then‑serving directors, and
-.
-The affirmative vote of any director representing a nominating organization that would be adversely affected by the change.
+* A two‑thirds vote of all then‑serving directors, and the affirmative vote of any director representing a nominating organization that would be adversely affected by the change.

 The practical effect of this safeguard is that no nominating organization can be disenfranchised or have its representation diluted without its own consent, expressed through its representative director’s affirmative vote.
-This creates a strong governance lock‑in consistent with both Delaware law and the community‑driven structure envisioned by RFC 8714.
+This creates a strong governance lock‑in consistent with both Delaware law and the community‑driven structure envisioned by RFC 8714 and is in fact a more stringent control than exists under the Trust Agreement, where the consent of an affected organization is not required.

 ### IPMC Director Recall

-RFC 8714 also defines recall mechanisms for IETF Trustees appointed by each of the selecting organizations (IETF NomCom, IESG, and ISOC Board of Trustees).
+RFC 8714 also defines recall mechanisms for IETF Trustees appointed by each of the selecting organizations.

 Within the IPMC governance framework, these RFC 8714 recall authorities are implemented through IPMC Bylaws § 3.3(c).
 Under that provision:

 * Each nominating organization retains the authority to replace its designated representative on the IPMC Board of Directors.
-* When a nominating organization exercises its recall or replacement authority, the IPMC Board elects the replacement nominee in accordance with the bylaws.
+* When a nominating organization exercises its recall or replacement authority, the IPMC Board is required under the bylaws to elect the replacement nominee.

 As with director selection, the Board’s role is ministerial and legally required under Delaware corporate law, while the decision to recall or replace a director remains entirely with the relevant nominating organization, consistent with RFC 8714.